| |

 • Mademoiselle Angelina (19 Rue de Vaugirard) in the museum, all the treats they are known for!

-• La Terrasse de Madame (138 Rue de Médicis) the food is okay, but it is a great place for hot wine (vin chaud) when it is cold outside.
+• La Terrasse de Madame (138 Rue de Médicis) The food is okay, but it is a great place for hot wine (vin chaud) when it is cold outside.

 Macaron Day Paris France